In Reality: A New Worldview Just for You

 Are our forests being depleted?
 Believe it or not, we have more green acreage now than any time in the last several thousand years.* We do need to promote biodiversity and protect intact ancient forests.
 This are emergencies in a few places, but overall it’s not as bad as the press makes it sound.

 How about DDT?
 DDT was widely vilified in the 1980s.
 Researchers claimed it was responsible for eggshell thinning and birth defects in raptors.* The alarm was sounded, and as a result DDT use was curtailed.
 That led to many more malaria deaths than we would have had if we had kept using DDT.
 Recent studies have shown only a tiny association with birth defects, the trade-offs are worth it to eliminate malaria, and the WHO includes DDT on the list of approved substances to kill mosquito eggs.
+Cost-benefit analysis is a better tactic than emotional alarms, scary imagery, and zealotry.

 What about the Ozone hole?
 It’s likely that CFCs had nothing to do with the ozone hole and stopping them simply coincided with the natural reduction of the size of the “hole.”
 On the other hand, the basic chemical theory is solid, but we should always ask for direct evidence, not laboratory evidence.
 NASA recently reported that the size of the ozone hole naturally varies a lot over decades.
 The ozone hole is likely to continue expanding and contracting naturally.
 I don’t think there was ever any emergency.
 If you have interesting data on this, please send it to me.

 Are we losing all our insect species?
 We are losing many species, but it’s not as bad as people think.
-It’s not an apocalypse, but we should definitely take steps to limit further breakup of intact ancient forests.
+It’s not an insect apocalypse, but we should definitely take steps to limit further breakup of intact ancient forests.

 What about the bees?
 Bee colony collapse was very real in the first decade of this century.
 The causes were quite complex, involving many factors, but it only lasted a few years.
-Colonies routinely loose bees in winter; beekeepers have many options for restoring colony numbers in summer.
+Colonies routinely lose bees in winter; beekeepers have many options for restoring colony numbers in summer.
 In general, colony collapse disorder was overblown in the media.
 Bee numbers have been predictably steady for decades.

 Should cities or states ban the use of plastic bags?
 If the replacement is paper bags: no; if the replacement is cloth bags people keep and reuse over and over: yes.
 How do you know which bags people will use?
 Soon, we will have algae and other organic-based plastic substitutes that will degrade gracefully.